jnbp/t-skylt/README.md

 ### 2. The "Infinite Stations" Workaround (Rotation)

 By default, the board supports 2 active stations.
+This will force you to switch to the small font mode.
+I was not satisfied by that.
+Wanted to have the normal font, and the possibility to even show more than two stations.
-In additions, this will always use the small font mode.
-However, you can use Home Assistant to **rotate through unlimited stations** by dynamically setting Station IDs via the integration.
+So I came to the solution to let home assistant **rotate through unlimited stations** by dynamically setting Station IDs via the integration.

 #### ⚠️ Prerequisite: The "Warm-Up"